ludwig-ai/ludwig/README.md

 ## Easily build your benchmarks

-Creating a state-of-the-art baseline and comapring it with a new model is a simple config change.
+Creating a state-of-the-art baseline and comparing it with a new model is a simple config change.

 ## Easily apply new architectures to multiple problems and datasets